milvus-io/community/community-membership.md

 - Have made at least one contribution to the project or community.
 Contribution may include, but is not limited to:
     - Authoring or reviewing PRs on GitHub.
 At least one PR must be **merged**.
     - Filing or commenting on issues on GitHub
-    - Contributing to community discussions (e.g. meetings, Slack, github discussion)
+    - Contributing to community discussions (e.g. meetings, Discord, github discussion)
     - Improve docs

-- Subscribed to the community [slack](milvusio.slack.com)
+- Subscribed to the community [Discord](https://discord.gg/FG6hMJStWu)
 - Have read the [contributor guide](https://github.com/milvus-io/community/blob/master/CONTRIBUTING.md)
 - Actively contributing to 1 or more milvus related repos.